 Common types of On-site sewage systems include:

-- Aerated waste water treatment systems (AWTS)
+- Aerated waste water treatment systems (AWTS);

-- Septic tanks and absorption trenches ,beds or mounds
+- Septic tanks and absorption trenches ,beds or mounds;

-- Pump-out systems
+- Pump-out systems;

-- Wet composting toilets
+- Wet composting toilets;

-- Waterless composting toilets
+- Waterless composting toilets;

-- Biological aquatic systems
+- Biological aquatic systems; and

 - Domestic greywater treatment systems

 The process for an existing on-site sewage management system is below: